 Honolulu Vaccine Injury Attorney

 Millions of Americans get vaccinated every year to protect themselves from the flu and other communicable diseases.
 Most of these vaccinations are completely safe or cause very mild side effects.
 In some circumstances, however, vaccines can cause serious side effects or even death.
 When serious or fatal side effects occur, the National Vaccine Injury Compensation Program (VICP) allows victims to file a personal injury suit and claim damages.
-If you believe you have been harmed as a result of a vaccination, seek a competent attorney, like Honolulu Vaccine Injury Attorney Dennis W. Potts, to effectively build a case on your behalf.
+If you believe you have been harmed as a result of a vaccination, seek a competent attorney, like our Honolulu Vaccine Injury Attorneys at Potts & Potts, to effectively build a case on your behalf.

 Filing a personal injury suit does not necessarily mean that fault is assumed by the vaccine manufacturer or the entity administering the vaccine, or mean that the vaccine caused an injury.
 Over 80% of compensation is the result of a negotiated settlement wherein the Department of Health and Human Services has not concluded that the vaccine was responsible for the injury.
 Still, individuals who feel they were injured because of a vaccination should not hesitate to speak with an attorney to explore their options.